Turning plastic waste into new chemical products

 Plastics do have proven benefits during their use phase – for example preservation of food loss in packaging applications, lightweight construction of vehicles, and building insulation.
-Plastic waste, however, and in particular plastic waste in the context of marine littering, is a major global challenge.
-There is also increasing regulatory pressure regarding recycling targets and recyclability on the one hand and strong commitments of our customers towards increasing the share of recycled material in their offerings on the other hand.
+Plastic waste, however, has become a major global challenge.
+Consequently, there is increasing regulatory pressure regarding recycling targets and recyclability on the one hand and strong commitments of our customers towards increasing the share of recycled material in their offerings on the other hand.
 Solving these challenges requires innovation and joint efforts globally across the value chain.
-We will contribute to tackling this.
-For example, BASF is a founding member of the Alliance to End Plastic Waste since a collaborative effort of companies, governmental and non-governmental organizations as well as civil society is necessary to address the global challenge of mismanaged plastic waste.
+BASF will contribute to tackling this by developing innovative technologies that promote the recycling of plastics.

 Complementary: While large volumes of sorted single-stream plastics can and should be recycled mechanically, chemical recycling can process, for example, mixed plastic waste streams for which it may be impossible or very inefficient to sort them for a high-value mechanical recycling.
 With pyrolysis, about 70% of mixed plastic waste can be converted into secondary raw materials.